- Identify the key criteria that your asset needs to meet.

 - The type of asset, ie will more than a building survey be required such as a business valuation?

+Problem plants.
 Advice can be obtained on the likes of Japanese Knotweed which should be thrown up by any survey of the site.
-We believe that Scottish Natural Heritage can direct parties to a control programme, if one exists in the locality, but cannot control this area themselves.
+We believe that Nature Scot can direct parties to a control programme, if one exists in the locality, but cannot control this area themselves.

 - Visibility - will people see / find the property easily?